 |Exceptionally light||Maybe even less than 9 ounces.|

-In addition to giving you more control and power, the lighter tennis racket also provides you with a powerful shot during the serve.
+In addition to giving you more control and power, the lighter tennis racket gives you a powerful shot during the serve.
 In contrast, heavier tennis rackets also give hard shots, which require more energy.

 Stiffness(Deficiency of flexibility):

-In order to decrease shoulder pain and eliminate elbow problems, this factor should be taken into consideration when buying a tennis racket.
-For testing the flexibility of a tennis racket, different brands use different scales and rulers.
+To decrease shoulder pain and eliminate elbow problems, this factor should be considered when buying a tennis racket.
+Different brands use different scales and rulers to test the flexibility of a tennis racket.

 This racket is perfect for intermediate players because it has more utility for a lower price and less dampener.